longhpzigvy/zv-git-workflow/README.md

 git branch -D branch_name
 ```

+## Fork & Pull Request Workflow

-## Git workflow when a task is waiting for another one
+The workflow is helpful when a task is waiting for another one.

 Assuming that you have 2 tasks A and B. B is blocked by A. Meaning that you have wait for A to be merged before doing B. But to reduce the wait time, we will do B while waiting for A to be merged with the following step

 (Complete the A task with the workflow described above)